-In July 2017, the Ministry of Finance issued the “Accounting Standards for Business Enterprises No. 14-Revenue” (hereinafter as ‘the New Standard’).
-The New Standard is convergent with “International Financial Reporting Standards No. 15-Revenue from Contracts with Customers”.
+In July 2017, the Ministry of Finance issued the Accounting Standards for Business Enterprises No. 14-Revenue (hereinafter as the New Standard).
+The New Standard is convergent with International Financial Reporting Standards No. 15-Revenue from Contracts with Customers.

 For companies that are both listed domestically and overseas and preparing financial statements according to IFRS or Accounting Standards for Business Enterprises, the effective date of the New Standard was 1 January 2018.

-The old revenue accounting standards issued by the Ministry of Finance in 2006 took the timing of transferring risks and rewards associated with the products or service to customers as the timing of revenue recognition.
+The old revenue accounting standards issued by the Ministry of Finance in 2006 took the timing of transferring risks and rewards associated with the products or services to customers as the timing of revenue recognition.

 In view that most foreign-invested companies in China are engaged in the international trade business, this article will develop the guideline of transportation services by discussing whether the ocean freight that occurred during the trade should be considered as a separate single obligation and recognised as revenue under Incoterms.

 Interpretation of Incoterms

-According to the “General Rules for the Interpretation of International Trade Terms”, the terms were grouped in four basically different categories:
+According to the General Rules for the Interpretation of International Trade Terms, the terms were grouped in four basically different categories:

-- Group F (the “F” terms FCA, FAS and FOB): the seller is called upon to deliver the goods to a carrier appointed by the buyer
+- Group F (the F terms FCA, FAS and FOB): the seller is called upon to deliver the goods to a carrier appointed by the buyer

-- Group C (CFR, CIF, CPT and CIP): based on Group F, the seller has to contract for carriage, but without assuming the risk of loss of or damage to the goods or additional costs due to events occurring after shipment and dispatch
+- Group C (CFR, CIF, CPT and CIP): based on Group F, the seller has to contract for carriage, but without assuming the risk of loss of or damage to the goods or additional costs due to events occurring after shipment and dispatch.

 - Group D (DAF, DES, DEQ, DDU and DDP): the seller has to bear all costs and risks needed to bring the goods to the place of destination